-The study sought to explore the views of NQGPs about their training and experiences as newly qualified GPs.
+This study sought to explore the views of newly-qualified GPs about their training and experiences as newly-qualified GPs.
 The data were collected as part of a wider study about preparedness for practice and commissioning.
+The findings of this study may offer timely insight for those responsible for planning extended training.